JakeBogie/builder-gcp/README.md

 ## STAGE 1 - Local Build & Config
 ### Enable GCP API Access for the following APIs:
-(Login to your GCP console and search for APIs & Services)
+Login to your GCP console and search for APIs & Services.

   - Identity and Access Management
   - Cloud Resource Manager